 Welcome to the Wake Forest School of Medicine Internal Medicine Residency Program website!
 Our program is fortunate to be at the heart of a cutting-edge academic medical center known for its focus on high-quality patient care, translational research and educational innovations.
 We take pride in providing a supportive environment for residents to grow and mature into physicians capable of pursuing any career pathway in internal medicine.
 Our graduating residents are truly “pluripotent” – capable of serving as outstanding general internists and fully prepared for all types of subspecialty training.

 At Wake Forest, we have a long tradition of excellent training in the core clinical skills of internal medicine where history, physical examination and clinical reasoning are taught by some of the best role models and educators in medicine.
 In addition to fostering a solid foundation in these core skills, we recognize that modern training in internal medicine must prepare residents to be lifelong learners and critical reviewers of an ever-expanding scientific knowledge base, to function productively within healthcare teams and new models of care delivery, and to serve as the next generation of leaders to improve quality of care in medicine.
-These training priorities have led us to embrace a variety of innovative teaching strategies including evidence-based medicine seminars focused on critical appraisal of the medical literature, clinical experiences within a patient-centered medical home and interdisciplinary teams, and faculty-mentored quality improvement efforts in both inpatient and outpatient settings.
+These training priorities have led us to embrace a variety of innovative teaching strategies, including our Learning Health Systems seminars, clinical experiences within a patient-centered medical home and interdisciplinary teams, and faculty-mentored quality improvement projects.
 Adding to this rich curriculum of experiences, each resident is paired with a faculty mentor to advance personal career goals and interests.

-I would like to highlight a couple of the outstanding features that make our medical center an ideal training environment.
-Wake Forest not only provides a significant proportion of primary care for individuals living in the Winston-Salem area, but we also serve as the main tertiary care referral center for Western North Carolina and surrounding states in our region.
+I would like to highlight a few of the outstanding features that make our medical center an ideal training environment.
+Wake Forest not only provides a significant proportion of primary care for individuals living in the Winston-Salem area, but we also serve as the main tertiary care referral center for western North Carolina and surrounding states in our region.
 Thus, we have a well-balanced mix of patients and clinical problems in general and subspecialty internal medicine.
 We also enjoy a rich academic environment with multiple opportunities for research and scholarship in all areas of medicine.
-Our nationally recognized residency research curriculum promotes scholarship for all residents and provides mentorship through the Tinsley Harrison Research Track to those who are considering academic research as a part of their careers.
-These features are integral reasons that our graduates are highly desirable candidates for clinical practice, academic medicine, and subspecialty fellowships.
+Our nationally recognized residency research curriculum promotes scholarship for all residents and provides mentorship through the Tinsley Harrison Research Pathway to those who are considering academic research as a part of their careers.
+In addition, residents may also take advantage of the Clinical Scholars in Informatics or Medical Education pathways to foster development of other complementary skills.
+These features are integral reasons that our graduates are highly desirable candidates for clinical practice, academic medicine and subspecialty fellowships.

 I am excited about the future of internal medicine, and it gives me great satisfaction to be a part of the training of the next generation of internal medicine physicians.
 If you are seeking an innovative program focused on your success, I invite you to learn more about the Wake Forest School of Medicine Internal Medicine Residency Program.